sudo-amancodes/mobile-robotics-ros2/README.md

 3. **Wall Following (wall_follow)**: An algorithm that maintains a constant distance from walls by using LiDAR readings to detect walls and adjust steering accordingly, allowing the vehicle to navigate tracks efficiently.

-Each algorithm is implemented as both a C++ class and a Python node, providing flexibility for development and testing.
+Each algorithm is implemented as a Python node, providing flexibility for development and testing.
 The code structure follows ROS 2 conventions with proper publisher/subscriber patterns for vehicle control.

 ## Acknowledgements